FAQ's

 Once your order has been placed, we will send you a confirmation email detailing the order number, items ordered, delivery address and amount paid.

-You will then receive a series of email informing you of your delivery status with a tracking number.
-If the item has a lead time a member of the manufacturing team will be in touch with you to confirm the date of your delivery.
+If the item has a lead time a member of the manufacturing or our support team will be in touch to confirm a date for delivery.

 How do I change details on my order?